sagemath/trac_to_gh/Issue 3337.md

 # Issue 3337: Upgrade gap-guava to new 3.5 release

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3337

 Original creator: tabbott